 The DOEA Program and Services Handbook is available from the Florida Department of Elder Affairs (DOEA).
 The document has been broken into sections in order to reduce the amount of time that it takes to download the file online.
 Click on each chapter and/or appendix to download.

 Chapter 3 DOEA Coordination with State Federal Programs.pdf

 Chapter 8 Emergency Management and Preparedness.pdf

-For those who have a copy of the 2011 Program and Services Handbook, DOEA has provided the following summary of the changes made.
-This pdf document reflects the differences between the 2011 edition and the new 2012 edition.
+For those who have a copy of the 2013 Program and Services Handbook, DOEA has provided the following summary of the changes made.
+This pdf document (revised and added to website on 7/17/14) reflects the differences between the 2013 edition and the new 2014 edition.